scottstanfield/compsci/final.md

 problem number 14 on Project Euler (https://projecteuler.net/problem=14) except that I want the number under 1000, not 1 million.

+My version of collatz below shows the longest sequence under 500, so you know what kind of output I'm expecting.

         $ ./collatz.py
-        collatz(481) has the longest length of 39 elements
+        collatz(327) has the longest length of 144 elements

 2. squareroot.py
 Implement the square root algorithm (without using math.sqrt)